nhsconnect/nhslogin/src/vectors-of-trust.md

 title: Introduction to Vectors of Trust
 ---

-Vectors of Trust [(VoT RFC 8485)](https://tools.ietf.org/html/rfc8485) allows you to request the level of authentication and identity verification users need to access your service.
+A Vector of Trust [(VoT RFC 8485)](https://tools.ietf.org/html/rfc8485) allows you to request the level of authentication and identity verification users need to access your service.
 This will be determined by the transactions the user carries out in your service.

 Your service should include a vector value in the query string as part of the initialisation of the OIDC flow.